oneapi-src/oneDNN/src/gpu/nvidia/README.md

 These build instructions have been validated with the latest CUDA 11.4 toolkit and DPC++ compiler release 2021.4.0.
 In order that the correct OpenCL headers are used it is necessary to manually specify their path using the OpenCL_INCLUDE_DIR cmake variable.
-The up to date header can be found [here](https://github.com/KhronosGroup/OpenCL-Headers).
+The up to date headers can be found [here](https://github.com/KhronosGroup/OpenCL-Headers).

 ```bash
 $ mkdir build